jshint/jshint/CONTRIBUTING.md

 ## Patches

 The best way to make sure your issue is addressed is to submit a patch.
-We accept patches through all mediums: pull requests, email, issue comment, tweet with a link to a snippet, graffiti outside of Anton's apartment, etc.
+We accept patches through all mediums: pull requests, email, issue comment, tweet with a link to a snippet, etc.

 However, before sending a patch, please make sure that the following applies: